fishing/fishing.github.com/reels.md

    take experience and time to figure out.
 2. More setup.
 You need to tune various drags and knobs depending on your reel specifically for the lure at the end of your line.
 So if you change out your bait, you need to do a little tuning, and you need to know how to use the damn thing.
 3. Very rod dependent.
 The baitcaster cast has a lot to do with how stiff the rod is; this is far less true in spinning reels.
+4. Can't cast light weights.
+This is changing now with the availability of "BFS" (bait finesse) casting reels, but they can get quite pricey and you still need to tune them a lot.
+It's comparitively a lot easier to just use spinning gear.

 You need patience to use a baitcaster effectively.
 At first, it will seem impossible to cast correctly, and if you don’t stop the spool after your bait / lure lands, the line keeps feeding out.